gpestana/peer2you_cinema/docs/overview.md

 in addition, the room`s users can interact within each other through chatting, voice and probably video while the session is on

-###agenda
-- mvp using clound hosted videos by end of Feb.
-- start working on sessions with videos hosted by users usign webrct after mvp is released

 ##mvp
 - rooms with less than 3 users
 - only youtube videos